MarlinFirmware/Configurations/config/examples/AnyCubic/4Max Pro/MKS Robin Nano V3.0/README.md

 1- MKS Robin Nano V3.0 motherboard upgrade.
 2- MKS TS35 V2.0 TFT screen. (the one that usually comes with this board) 2- BMG Extruder or a cloned BMG extruder (In a direct drive setting.)
 3- Upgraded X Carriage for 4Max Pro by 666cin https://www.thingiverse.com/thing:4788653

-All offsets values are based on the carriage mentioned in item three.
+All offset values are based on the carriage mentioned in item three.

 Bitmaps The bootscreen and custom status screens come from Anycubic's firmware.